elasticio/sailor-nodejs/README.md

 - May throw - not recommended
 - May return a promise that will fail

-- TBD - Startup logs, where to find it?
+- Startup logs can be found in the tab of the component on execution page
 - TBD - Separate them under different tab in UI
 - TBD - Where to see restart errors?overwritten